manolo/gwt-polymer-elements/README.md

 ##### Using maven

- - If your project uses maven add the dependency:
+ - If your project uses maven add the following dependency to your `pom.xml`

   ```xml
    <dependencies>